David Grove’s Clean Language

 Clean Language also forms the basis for Symbolic Modelling, a stand-alone method and process for psychotherapy and coaching, developed by Lawley and Tompkins; Clean Space; and Systemic Modelling, applied in organisation development.
 It can also be used to supplement the approach of a therapist or coach.

-David practised his methods in the context of resolving a complex trauma.
+David Grove practised his methods in the context of resolving a complex trauma.
 An example is the lesson material: Grove, David J: Panzer, Basil I. (1989).
-The following years, his workshop materials included titles such as: ‘Metaphors to Heal by’, ‘Resolving Traumatic Memories’, ‘Healing the Wounded Child Within’, and ‘In the Presence of the Past’
+The following years, his workshop materials included titles such as: ‘Metaphors to Heal by’, ‘Resolving Traumatic Memories’, ‘Healing the Wounded Child Within’, and ‘In the Presence of the Past’.

 Clean Language combines four elements of communication: syntax, wording of questions, vocal qualities, and non-verbal behaviour.
 These elements are described below.